pycontribs/pyrax/docs/cloud_loadbalancers.md

     clb = pyrax.cloud_loadbalancers
     clb.list()

-This will return a list of `LoadBalancer` objects.
+This returns a list of `LoadBalancer` objects.
 You can then interact with the individual `LoadBalancer` objects.
-Assuming that you are just starting out and do not have any load balancers configured yet, you will get back an empty list.
-A good first step, then, would be to create a typical setup: two servers behind a load balancer that will distribute web traffic to these two servers.
+Assuming that you are just starting out and do not have any load balancers configured yet, you get back an empty list.
+A good first step, then, would be to create a typical setup: two servers behind a load balancer that distributes web traffic to these two servers.

 ### Create the Servers